IBS and Depression - What's the link? The Gut-Brain Connection

-SSRIs are also usually the first choice in depression since there are fewer side effects than other antidepressants.
+SSRIs are also usually the first choice since there are fewer side effects than other antidepressants.
 These medications are particularly effective in reducing constipation in IBS.
 Tricyclic antidepressants are a second-line treatment for depression useful in diarrhea-predominant IBS.(15,16)

 2. Cognitive Behavioural Therapy (CBT)

 Cognitive-behavioral therapy is a common treatment option for depression, and now widely used to treat functional gastrointestinal disorders.
 This form of therapy teaches patients to recognize negative thoughts and replace them with positive, realistic ones.
 Several CBT techniques are particularly useful for treating symptoms of IBS:

 - Relaxation strategies such as diaphragmatic breathing activate the parasympathetic nervous system, which can normalize the function of the GI tract.

 - Cognitive restructuring can help patients build awareness of distorted thoughts in IBS.
 This may lessen catastrophizing and stress and reduce symptoms of IBS.(17)